kekbaggies/KekBaggiesMutualFund/README.md

 ### Minimum Deposit

+### Disabling Deposits
+Deposits are able to be disabled by the owner of the contract by calling `setDepositsEnabled(false)`.
+In this case, no new shares will be able to be purchased from the fund.
+Investors will still be able to sell their current shares back to the fund at the current share price.

+The contract owner can re-enable deposits by calling `setDepositsEnabled(true)`.
+The will enable users to buy shares from the fund again.

 ### Fees
 The fund contract charges a 100 basis point deposit fee in $KEKBGS before shares are purchased.
-This fee is able to be lowered in the future, but can never be set higher than the 100 basis points it was set to when the contract was deployed.
+The contract owner is able to lower this fee in the future, but the fee can never be set higher than the 100 basis points it was set to when the contract was deployed.

 Revenue from the contract's deposit fees will primarily be used to grow the Kek Baggies project by covering expenses, paying for marketing services, etc.